CBS Building: Planning

 In July 1960, CBS announced that it had acquired a 40000 ft2 site on Sixth Avenue, between 52nd and 53rd streets, from William Zeckendorf's company Webb and Knapp.
-Paley had believed Sixth Avenue to be "more stimulating" than Park Avenue, which was three blocks east.
 The site cost $7 million, of which Zeckendorf received $5 million.
 The building would not include broadcast studios, which instead were to be consolidated at the CBS Broadcast Center, simultaneously being planned on 57th Street.
-CBS acquired a site on 53 West 52nd Street in July 1961, bringing its plot there to its final size of nearly 48000 ft2.
+CBS acquired an adjacent land lot on 53 West 52nd Street in July 1961, bringing its plot there to its final size of nearly 48000 ft2.
 CBS president Stanton wanted to hire Eero Saarinen & Associates for the project, having been impressed with the firm's design for the General Motors Technical Center in Michigan.
 Paley was initially skeptical, as he was acquainted with modernist architects Wallace Harrison and Philip Johnson, but he relented.

 Ultimately, CBS hired Saarinen to design a new corporate headquarters for CBS on the plot.
 The CBS corporate building was to be Saarinen's first skyscraper and, as it turned out, the only skyscraper he would ever design.
 Paley and Saarinen both wanted to erect a skyscraper that was distinct from International Style works such as Skidmore, Owings & Merrill's Lever House and Ludwig Mies van der Rohe's Seagram Building.
 Saarinen's biographer Jayne Merkel wrote that the architect particularly wanted to make "the best modern skyscraper anywhere", surpassing even the Seagram.
 As Saarinen's wife Aline B. Saarinen said after his death, "After all, that's why they came to Eero and not to Skidmore."
 The architect contemplated several alternatives involving rectangular slabs, as well as more standard towers with setbacks that complied with the 1916 Zoning Resolution.
 Saarinen's firm created five sets of blueprints, four of which had a square plan.